MultiPL-E: A Scalable and Extensible Approach to Benchmarking Neural Code Generation: Complete Statistical Findings

-We categorize problems into groups based on which Python language features they use: dictionaries, tuples, booleans, lists, or none of the above.
+We categorize problems into groups based on which Python language features they use: dictionaries, tuples, Booleans, lists, or none of the above.
 We base these categorizations on the Python type annotations for each problem.
 Problems were coded 1 Tuple, List, Bool, and Dictionary if they contain a type annotation for the respective feature, and 0 otherwise.
-Figure \ref{fig:features} shows the performance by language on each type of problem.
-There are only 3 problems in the dictionary category, so these results should be interpreted with caution.

 We fit a mixed-effects model to understand how Codex pass@1 rates are affected by the language features used in the problem, using Tuple, List, Bool, and Dictionary as fixed-effects, with random effects for problem and language.
 Table \ref{tab:mem_features_small} shows the full estimates found by the model.